 Safeguarding is clearly a key part of our day to day work and we take this responsibility very seriously.
 Our Safeguarding and Child Protection policy is updated at least annually.
 All staff and governors received updated safeguarding training.

-Our Designated Safeguarding Lead (DSL) for child protection is Mr Chris Goodwin Kelly.
-Chris has overall responsibility for Safeguarding at Northdown together with Mrs Jo Short and Mrs Sally Potter.
+Our Designated Safeguarding Lead (DSL) for child protection is Mrs Jo Short.
+Jo has overall responsibility for Safeguarding at Northdown together with Mrs Sally Potter.
 At Northdown we have others trained in Safeguarding, who in the absence of our primary Safeguarding Leads, are qualified to deal with all Safeguarding concerns: Mrs Lorraine Smith, Mrs Tracey Thompson, Miss Cara Adelsberg and Mrs Natasha Matthews.

 We are always here to give advice, including online safety.
 If you have any safeguarding concerns, please contact the School Office who will signpost you to the appropriate member of staff.